oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

     ```
     exe.run(tflow).wait();
     ```
-    To ensure that all the taskflow submissions are completed before calling destructor, we must use wait() during the execution.
+    To ensure that all the taskflow submissions are completed before calling the destructor, we must use wait() during the execution.

 8. DPCT1007: Migration of cudaGraphExecDestroy is not supported.
     ```